Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Genericity of Birkhoff sections

-where $\eta$ is a one-form that is arbitrarily $C^\infty$-small and compactly supported in the interior of the contact region that makes the stable Hamiltonian structure contact strongly non-degenerate \cite{CM, Ro, Pe}.
+where $\eta$ is a 1-form that is arbitrarily $C^\infty$-small and compactly supported in the interior of the contact region that makes the stable Hamiltonian structure contact strongly non-degenerate \cite{CM, Ro, Pe}.
 This is possible because close to the boundary of each connected component of $N$ the flow is just integrable of constant irrational slope.
 By Lemma~\ref{lem:nonconstantslope}, we can make another arbitrarily $C^\infty$-small perturbation, compactly supported in the integrable region, such that the slope of the Reeb vector field in each connected component of $U$ is non-constant.
-This shows that $\mathcal{B}_s$ is dense with respect to the $C^1$-topology in the one-form and the $C^\infty$-topology in the two-form. $\square$
+This shows that $\mathcal{B}_s$ is dense with respect to the $C^1$-topology in the 1-form and the $C^\infty$-topology in the 2-form. $\square$

 \begin{Remark} In \cite{CV0}, it was shown that any SHS is exact stable homotopic (through an homotopy that is not small in any $C^k$-topology) to one which is supported by an open book decomposition, which is equivalent to the Reeb vector field admitting a Birkhoff section.
-Given a SHS $(\lambda, \omega)$, the $C^1$-perturbation in the proof above can be done through an exact stable homotopy (as per Lemma \ref{lem:nonconstantslope} and \cite[Theorem 4.6]{CV1}).
+Given a SHS $(\lambda, \omega)$, the $C^1$-perturbation in the proof above can be done through an exact stable homotopy (as per Lemma~\ref{lem:nonconstantslope} and \cite[Theorem 4.6]{CV1}).
 Hence, there is $C^1$-small exact stable homotopy $(\lambda+\alpha_t, \omega+ d\mu_t)$ such that $\alpha_0=0$, $\mu_0=0$ and such that the Reeb vector field of $(\lambda+\alpha_1, \omega+d\mu_1)$ admits a Birkhoff section.
 Equivalently, this means that $(\lambda+\alpha_1,\omega+d\mu_1)$ is supported by a rational open book decomposition. \end{Remark}